An Introduction to Sadaqah and Zakah

 While

-payment of zakah may be paid
+payment of zakah

-publicly, it is better to pay sadaqah
+may be paid publicly, it is better to pay

 privately.
-Payment to the poor should
+Payment to the poor should also

-also be made cheerfully and courteously and with a sense of dignity and
+be made cheerfully and courteously and with a sense of dignity and

 compassion.
 Allah (SWT) states in the